Kenwood TS-890/ ICOM IC-7300MK2 Band Decoder

 - MAX3232 – RS-232 level converter

-- ULN2803 – relay driver transistor array
+- ULN2803 – relay driver transistor array (for GND switched model only)

 Each block has a clearly defined role.